meeshyd/liri-node-app/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.

 To use LIRI you will need to make a JavaScript file named `keys.js`.
-Inside `keys.js` your file shoul look like this:
+Inside `keys.js`, your file should look like this:

 ```JavaScript